Personal care with ME/CFS

 Washing hair

-Washing hair on the same day as showering is often too much in one go.
-Treating them as separate tasks — on different days or at different times of day — reduces the cost of each.
+Washing your hair the same day as showering is often too much in one go.
+It’s better to treat them as separate tasks, shower one day, wash hair the next – or shower early in the day, and wash hair in the evening.

 Options for washing hair with less exertion include: